How to Use the Water Purifier in Rust

 Then:

-• Look at the top tank of the purifier (the propane-looking part)
+Look at the top tank of the purifier (the propane-looking part) to prepare for filling.

 The tank holds up to 5,000ml, so a full Jug fills it perfectly.